4Subsea/drio-python/docs/user_guide/manage_series.rst

 .. important::

     The index of the series must be sorted.
-This is also also efficient when accessing the data later.
+This is also efficient when accessing the data later.

 Data verification process
 -------------------------